Stevenage: Middle Ages

-According to the Domesday Book, in 1086 the Lord of the Manor was the Abbot of Westminster Abbey.
+According to the Domesday Book, in 1086 the Lord of the manor was the Abbot of Westminster Abbey.
 The settlement had moved down to the Great North Road.
 In 1281 it was granted a Royal Charter to hold a weekly market and annual fair, still held in the High Street.

 The earliest part of St Nicholas's Church dates from the 12th century, but it was probably a site of worship much earlier.
 The list of rectors (parish priests) is relatively complete from 1213.
 Around 1500 the church was much improved, with decorative woodwork and the addition of a clerestory.

 North of the Old Town is Jack's Hill, associated with the legendary archer Jack O'Legs of Weston.
 According to local folklore, Jack stole flour from the bakers of Baldock to feed the poor during a famine, like Robin Hood.

 The remains of a medieval moated homestead in Whomerley Wood comprise an 80-yard-square trench almost five feet wide in parts.
 It was probably the home of Ralph de Homle.
 Pieces of Roman and later pottery have been found there.

 A lidar view of extensive, as yet unidentified, archaeological features on the eastern side of Stevenage in Aston.

 The oldest surviving house in Stevenage is Tudor House in Letchmore Street, built before 1500.
 During the 16th century it was a butcher's shop owned by a man named Scott.
 From 1773 onwards it served as the town's workhouse, and later became a school from 1835 until 1885.
 It was the headquarters of the local town gas company from c.1885 until 1936, when it was converted into a private dwelling.

 Chells Manor, a medieval hall house located three miles from the Old Town, was built in the 14th century for the Wake family on the foundations of a much older moated manor house mentioned in the Domesday Book.
 The site of the lost village of Chells was redeveloped during the extension of the New Town in the 1980s, and a hoard of Roman coins was discovered.
 In the present day, Chells is a suburb of New Stevenage.

+England's earliest known papermill was established in Stevenage around 1488 by John Tate.
+In 1496, Tate acquired a second mill in Hertford on the site of the modern Sele Mill.
+Tate's papermill supplied rag paper to the household of King Henry VII of England and to William Caxton for his printed edition of Chaucer's Canterbury Tales.
+The Stevenage papermill was converted from an existing watermill and operated until 1507.